RareGoldNuggets.com

 There has been a surprising amount of gold mined along the Columbia River over the years.
 Before the dams, there were many, many miners that used sluice boxes and rocker boxes to recover find gold from the gravels along the Columbia River.

-The river has changed a lot over the years and a lot of these old placer operations are now covered with water, but there is still gold to be found here.
+Historically, most mining on the Columbia River took place between Grand Coolie Dam and the Canadian Border.
+The vast majority of this area is now inundated by Lake Roosevelt.
+The river has changed a lot over the years and a lot of these old placer operations are now covered with water.

 Gold Panning in Washington